 - 2 Tablespoons olive oil

-- about 1 pound of greens, chopped (remove any tough stems or inner ribs)
+- 1 pound greens (such as chard, cabbage, collard greens, bok choy, etc.) , chopped (remove any tough stems or inner ribs if needed)

 - 1 teaspoon sesame seed oil